tfulanchan/academy/docs/disclosure/disclosure-51-88.md

   </div>
 </details>

-11. List five of what should be included in the report of the board of directors
+12. What are the considerations that must be taken into account when the ordinary general assembly appoints the company’s auditor based on the nomination of the board of directors?

 Answer reference: Section 5-1-1-2